The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Density of 1-permanental vectors

 \begin{rem} We remark that when $r=0$, we have

 Computing the Laplace transform, we see that the conditioned 1-permanental process

 should again be a 1-permanental process with kernel $(-Q_{**})^{-1}$, which has positive definite symmetric part.

 In the Markovian setting, this property has the following loop soup interpretation.
 A loop soup conditioned on not visiting some node $a$ is just an unconditioned loop soup on the loops that do not visit $a$, by the independence property of the Poissonian point process.
 This observation is mentioned in several previous works on loop soup (for example, \cite{sznitman12, fr14}).
-However, it is not a priori obvious that every 1-permanental $G$ with a positive definite symmetric part will also satisfy a similar property. \end{rem}
+However, it is not a priori obvious that every 1-permanental $G$ with a positive definite symmetric part will also satisfy a similar property, which is what we have established.